International Mine Awareness Day 2025

 Demining in the DR Congo

 DanChurchAid is the last international NGO carrying out humanitarian mine action in the Democratic Republic of Congo.
-More than 400,000 m2 land – or 56 football pitches – in nine regions in Eastern DR Congo are to be cleared so that the country can declare itself landmine impact free by 2025.
+More than 400,000 m2 land – or 56 football pitches – in nine regions in Eastern DR Congo are to be cleared.

 Minimising risks in Ukraine